Skip to main content

 Meet the industry-leading teachers, trainers, and CRT experts that you’ll be learning from this year at ACT Now.

-Thomas Halka, MOT, OTR, ATP
+Thomas Halka, OTR, ATP

-Thomas Halka, MOT, OTR, ATP
+OTR, ATP

 Thomas Halka, MOT, OTR, ATP is an occupational therapist and is a Clinical Education Manger for Permobil, supporting Texas, Louisiana, Arkansas, and Oklahoma.
 Thomas joined Permobil in 2019.
 Prior to this, he practiced at the Dallas VA Medical Center in Spinal Cord Injury Unit.
 There he provided complex seating and mobility solutions for veterans with SCI/D and multiple sclerosis.
 Thomas earned his ATP from RESNA in 2018, is a member of AOTA, and has served Texas Woman’s University School of Occupational Therapy as a member of the Vanderkooi Endowed Lectureship advisor council.